 See more »

-A dedication to the late Alan Rickman appears as the credits begin.
+A dedication to the late Alan Rickman appears right when the first part of the end credits finish.
 See more »

 Was this review helpful to you?

 | Report this